Apprenticeship Provides a Blueprint for the Future

 Kathy Kossick, executive director of the Sacramento Employment and Training Agency (center, seated at the table), participates in the signing of state documents approving the apprenticeship program, 2015.
 (Babette Jimenez/College of Continuing Education)

 “The program has impacted Sacramento County by providing workforce development professionals, who were responsible for counseling and coaching individual job seekers, with the knowledge and skills to develop relationships and lead initiatives with education, labor and business partners and expand the impact of workforce services across the capital region,” Kossick added.

-Diane Ravnik is chief of the California Division of Apprenticeship Standards (DAS), which approves and registers apprenticeship programs in California.
+Diane Ravnik (retired) chief of the California Division of Apprenticeship Standards (DAS), which approves and registers apprenticeship programs in California.
 She kept a close eye on this first cohort.

 The workforce apprentices were participating in “the first program of its kind in the state, and possibly the nation,” said Ravnik, who attended the apprentices’ capstone presentations and their graduation ceremony in November 2016.
 She saw a new generation of leaders emerge and a blueprint for the future.